KeksiLabs/simplified-user-roles/README.md

 # Simplified User Roles for WP
-Simple plugin which simplfies basic roles of wordpress.
+Simple plugin which simplifies basic roles of WordPress.

 ## Features
 * Removes authors and contributors